asifrahaman13/sniffle_backend/README.md

 Next you need to run the application using the following script: `python3  src/index.py`

-To connect to the server hit the link in websocket: `ws://localhost:8000`
+To connect to the server hit the link `http://localhost:8000`